Chicken Curry With Coconut Milk

 Add coconut milk, broth, potatoes, carrots, celery and the remaining ½ teaspoon salt and bring to a boil over high heat, stirring often.
 Reduce heat to medium-low to maintain a simmer and cook, stirring occasionally, until the potatoes and carrots are tender, 10 to 12 minutes.

-Stir in the chicken and peas, increase heat to high, and continue cooking until the chicken is cooked through, about 5 minutes longer.
+Stir in the chicken and peas and increase heat to high.
+Simmer the chicken curry with coconut milk until the chicken pieces are cooked through, about 5 minutes longer.
 Stir in cilantro and maple syrup.
-Serve hot over steamed rice or with Naan.
+Serve hot over steamed white rice or with Naan (leavened, oven-baked flatbread).

 This combination of curry powder and coconut milk-based chicken curry is more British inspired than Indian.
 In fact, curry powder was invented by British Colonists who were trying to create a spice blend to mimic Indian cuisines, not an easy task considering the breadth of curries and spice blends.

 We like the sauce over steamed basmati rice or brown rice.
-You can also try warm Naan bread torn and used to dip into the sauce.
-For more vegetables serve sauteed spinach or another green such as Swiss Chard on the side.
+You can also try warm Naan bread torn and used to dip into the curry’s saucy goodness.
+For more vegetables serve sautéed spinach or another green such as Swiss Chard on the side.
 If you like you can add wedges of lime on the side for serving.

 How to Freeze Chicken Coconut Curry

-For best results, freeze individual portions of this healthy curry in 16-ounce containers.
+For best results, freeze individual portions of this healthy delicious curry in 16-ounce containers.
 You’ll want to make sure to leave head-space because the curry will expand as it freezes.
-I recommend leaving the lids off until the stew is cold, and then seal the containers shut.
+I recommend leaving the lids off until the chicken curry is cold, and then seal the airtight container shut.
 I like these quart containers (that’s an affiliate link) because the lids screw on tight, and when it comes time to defrost the curry, you can pop it out by running hot water over the outside of the container.

 More Recipes To Try